JohannesSchorr/M-N-Kappa/docs/source/api.rst

 API for developers
 ==================

-For a more in-depth study of the internals of the program, beside the :ref:`theory_guide`, the :ref:`api_developers` guide gives further information.
+For a more in-depth study of the internals of the program, beside the :ref:`theory`, the :ref:`api_developers` guide gives further information.